-The Real Deal About How to Fill Out a 1099 & Not Mess it Up
+The Real Deal on How to Fill Out a 1099 and Not Mess It Up

 If you hire independent contractors for more than $600 in total amounts for a given calendar year, you owe the Internal Revenue Service a 1099 form reporting those payments.
 There are advantages for businesses who accurately fill out their 1099s, but doing it wrong can be costly.

 Avoiding those mistakes begins with correctly filling out your 1099 form for each of your contractors.
 Today we’ll take a deeper dive into how to file form 1099 and do it right for the end of the tax year.

 An IRS form 1099 is used to report non-salary income to the IRS for tax purposes.
 You'll be filling out this instead of a Form W-2 like traditional workers.
 If you are a small business owner, sole proprietor, sole owner of an LLC, contractors, or freelancer must complete form 1099.

 There are different kinds of 1099 forms for non-employment income from various sources.